HeadCraft: Modeling High-Detail Shape Variations for Animated 3DMMs: Introduction

-\begin{itemize} \item We introduce a two-stage registration procedure to craft high-detail displacement maps on top of 3DMMs from 3D scanning data. \item We propose a generative model over displacement maps to not only enhance the low-frequency geometry of FLAME with details but also extend its shape space to all kinds of hairstyle variations. \item We demonstrate the versatility of our method through unconditional sampling, interpolation, semantic hair transfer, and conditioning by depth map or a complete scan. \end{itemize}
+To summarize, our contributions are as follows: \begin{itemize} \item We introduce a two-stage registration procedure to craft high-detail displacement maps on top of 3DMMs from 3D scanning data.
+This enables the application of 2D generative models to tackle the 3D generative task. \item We propose a generative model operating in the displacement maps domain to enhance the low-frequency geometry of FLAME with details and extend its shape space to a range of variations. \item We demonstrate the versatility of our method through unconditional sampling, interpolation, semantic geometry transfer, and 3D completion based on partial depth observations. \end{itemize}